akhamlin008-jpg/Newsletter/docs/scheduled-task-prompt.md

 4. Event map: event, time (ET), consensus, surprise threshold, expected reaction with a probability bucket (15/25/35/45/55/65/75/85%).
 Mark any listed event after 7:00 AM ET as "flash due."
-5. Dashboard: copy the table from latest.md.
-Write commentary only for the groups in `flag_groups_ranked`.
-Label stale or lagged rows.
+5. Dashboard: copy the table from latest.md in full, under the heading "F - Dashboard", with the snapshot's own date and time above it.
+This section is always present.
+Write commentary on the groups in `flag_groups_ranked` only when the snapshot is FRESH; when it is not, say so in one line instead of commenting.

 Every number in the letter must come from the snapshot or from a named, dated search result.
 Mark anything not confirmed with [VERIFY].